sminliwu/sminliwu.github.io/projects/LoomPedals/index.md

 ### Hardware

-The loom pedals I describe represent V2 of the system, as V1 was a proof-of-concept project (link)
+The loom pedals I describe represent "V2" of the system.
+V1 was the first time I implemented the combination of pedals, Raspberry Pi, and TC2 for a class project.

   i.
 Circuit design
   ii.
 Enclosure design